Kristen M. Lewis is Counsel in the Tax Practice at Smith, Gambrell & Russell, LLP.

 Ms. Lewis is a nationally recognized expert on Special Needs Trust planning for persons challenged by disabilities, and is a frequent speaker and author on this topic.
 She is a Fellow of the American College of Trust and Estate Counsel (ACTEC), and an active member of the Special Needs Alliance, where she serves as Co-Editor of that organization’s monthly e-newsletter, The Voice.
 She is also a member of the Academy of Special Needs Planners, the National Academy of Elder Law Attorneys, the American Bar Association, the New York Bar Association Elder Law Section, and the State Bar of Georgia Fiduciary Law Section.
 She is a former Co-Chair of the Long-Term Care, Medicaid and Special Needs Trusts Committee of the Elder Law, Disability Planning and Bioethics Group of the Real Property, Probate and Trust Law Section of the ABA.

 Ms. Lewis received her B.A. degree in French and political science, with highest honors, from Wellesley College in 1981.
 She earned her J.D. degree from Cornell Law School in 1984.
 She is admitted to practice law in both New York and Georgia.
 Since 2012, Ms. Lewis has been selected for inclusion in Georgia Super Lawyers in Estate Planning and Probate.
-She was also named one of the Best Lawyers in America® 2013 in Trusts and Estates.
+Additionally, since 2013 she has been recognized by Best Lawyers in America® in Trusts and Estates.